bowsersenior/tmf/README.md

 ## Intro

-RSpec is powerful and vast, but after using it extensively, I came to realize that really good tests only use a small sliver of its feature set.
-I looked at alternatives like Minitest and Bacon, but then I thought that all you need for testing are 2 methods and 2 methods only:
+[RSpec][1] is powerful and vast, but after using it extensively, I came to realize that really good tests only use a small sliver of its feature set.
+I looked at alternatives like [minitest][2] and [Bacon][3], but then I had an interesting thought: you could write awesome tests using just 2 methods:

 * assert
 * stub

 TMF is an attempt to provide a minimal but useful testing tool for ruby.
 It's not even a gem, just copy the code and you're done.
 It's about 30 LOC at the moment.

-There are no tests for TMF itself.
-My goal is for it to be as simple as possible.
-Using another testing tool to test TMF seems wrong, and using it to test itself is also not right.
+There are no automated tests for TMF itself.
+My goal is to keep it as simple as possible.
+Using another testing tool to test TMF seems wrong, and using TMF to test itself is also not right.
 I do rigorously test TMF by hand using the examples in the README.
 The code is meant to be simple enough so that its correctness can be verified by hand.

-I hope to use TMF in my projects and discover if such a minimalistic tool can be practical.
-Along the way, I will refine its features and look forward to hearing from you as well!
+I will use TMF in my projects and discover if such a minimalistic tool can be practical.
+Along the way, I will refine its features and look forward to hearing what you think about TMF!

 ## Usage: